Drinking Water Safety

 Which homes are most at risk of having lead in drinking water?

 While lead is not found in treated water in the North Shore, lead may dissolve from the service line that brings water to your home or plumbing inside your home.
-If your home has water from Milwaukee Water Works you can click here to search for your address or call the Milwaukee Water Works Customer Service line at (414) 286-2830 to find out if your home has a lead lateral.
+If your home has water from Milwaukee Water Works you can call the Milwaukee Water Works Customer Service line at (414) 286-2830 to find out if your home has a lead lateral.
 If you are unsure where your water comes from or do not receive water from Milwaukee Water Works please contact your village or city hall to find out how you can determine if you have a lead lateral or not.

 Steps to Reduce the Risk of Lead in Your Drinking Water